Unrecognized

 Typically, Whoodles live an average lifespan between 12-15 years.
 Ensuring this hybrid dog lives an active lifestyle with plenty of dog sports and maintains a healthy weight are vital to prolonging the lifespan of your canine companion.

-Ensuring your pup eats high-quality food is essential for maintaining his overall well-being.
+Ensuring your pup eats high-quality food is essential for maintaining his overall wellbeing.
 Be sure to choose a dog food that contains all the essential nutrients and high-grade ingredients to keep your dog healthy.
 How much you feed him depends on the size of your Whoodle.

-Obviously, larger pets will require more food, and smaller ones, like a mini Whoodle puppy, will eat less.
-It's always a good idea to consult your veterinarian to ensure you're doing your best for your furry companion.
+Obviously, larger pets will require more food and smaller ones, like a mini Whoodle puppy, will eat less.
+It’s always a good idea to consult your veterinarian to ensure you’re doing your best for your furry companion.

-If you're looking to find Whoodle puppies in Australia, you'll be glad to know that this Soft-Coated Wheaten Terrier and Poodle mix is more affordable than many purebred dogs.
+If you’re looking to find Whoodle puppies in Australia, you’ll be glad to know that this Soft-Coated Wheaten Terrier and Poodle mix are more affordable than many purebred dogs.
 Of course, the price of a Whoodle will depend on its size and quality of breeding.